arieslab/tsr-catalog/docs/source/smells/assertion-roulette.rst

 Assertion Roulette
 =====================

+**Definition:**

-*Definition:* Occurs when a test method has multiple non-documented assertions.
+It occurs when a test method has multiple non-documented assertions.

+**Consequences:**

-*Consequences:* Multiple assertion statements in a test method without a descriptive message impact readability/understandability/maintainability as it’s not possible to understand the reason for the failure of the test.
+Multiple assertion statements in a test method without a descriptive message impact readability/understandability/maintainability as it’s not possible to understand the reason for the failure of the test.

-*Detection:*
+**Detection:**

-- *Identify undocumented assertions in a test method.* It consists of identifying test methods with more than one assertion statement without an explanation/message (parameter in the assertion method).
+#. *Identify undocumented assertions in a test method.* It consists of identifying test methods with more than one

-*Example:*
+assertion statement without an explanation/message (parameter in the assertion method).

+**Example:**

 The `testMirrorSourceConnectorTaskConfig <https://github.com/apache/kafka/blob/db288e4a64cf41501c445b13e778e4d225a48a14/connect/mirror/src/test/java/org/apache/kafka/connect/mirror/MirrorSourceConnectorTest.java>`_. test method from Kafka project contains an Assertion Roulette.

 .. code-block:: java